 In days gone by, an “educated” person was required to travel in order to round out his or her education.
 Minnesota State University Moorhead provides the opportunity for students to broaden their education by offering a semester-length humanities program which includes:

 Students earn 15 upper-division credits through their Eurospring experience.
 6 credits are earned through coursework under the direction of Oxford Professor Allan Chapman and his colleagues at Wycliffe Hall in Oxford.
-Students can choose from a variety of classes addressing the year's chronological theme, "The Medieval Age."
+Students can choose from a variety of classes addressing the year’s chronological theme, “The Enlightenment.”

 3 credits are earned in a course focusing on preparation, execution, and evaluation of cultural experiences and the study tour component.